10 things you need to know before traveling to Japan

 Bonus tips:

--Always carry ¥100 coins – they’re the most commonly used, especially in vending machines.
+– Always keep some ¥100 coins with you: they’re the most useful ones, especially for vending machines.

 .